-Due to an increasing portfolio of interesting and challenging projects throughout Ireland, we are looking for an experienced architect who relishes a design challenge and has successfully delivered projects to a high technical standard whilst retaining the original architectural intent.
+Due to an increasing portfolio of dseprojects, we are looking for an experienced architect or technologist who has a passion for design and has successfully delivered projects to a high technical standard whilst retaining the original architectural intent.

 Hall Black Douglas value a considered and contextual approach to design and a desire to meet and exceed client aspirations.
-This relies upon motivated architects working in collaboration and aligned with our ethos.
-We have been transforming the spaces and communities in which we work for over thirty years.
+We have been transforming the spaces and communities in which we work for over 40 years and are looking for architects to assist us in ongoing innovation.
 We seek to make a positive contribution designing spaces for living, working, wellbeing, learning, gathering and celebrating.
 This has recently been recognised in the 2025 RIAI Awards were Monaghan Peace Campus won both Public Building and Universal Access Awards.

 A highlight from last year was receiving RSUA/RIBA Regional Design Awards for two Conservation led projects, Bank Buildings and St Comgalls Community Hub, with our whole office in attendance at the RSUA Design Awards Gala evening.
-In June all staff enjoyed a Friday afternoon on a Taste of Belfast tour and in November a tour of three of our current buildings on site followed by Flout Pizza at Portview, both were welcome additions to our regular in house CPD.
+Staff also enjoyed a Friday afternoon on a Taste of Belfast tour and a tour of three of our current buildings on site followed by Flout Pizza at Portview, both were welcome additions to our regular in house CPD.

 We offer a wide variety of CPD and support targeted CPD courses for individual career development within the practice: NEC Project Management/Supervisor; BIM Management; Passive House; Conservation RSUA/RIAI.
 Alongside this we host building visits and social events outside the office.